-- All qualified teachers who are employed in a relevant school in England must, by law, have completed an induction period satisfactorily, subject to specified exemptions (see Annex A). - Early Career Framework (ECF) based training is expected to be embedded as a central aspect of induction; it is not an additional training programme. - Hamwic Education Trust has partnered with HISP Teaching School Hub as a delivery partner of the Education Development Trust (EDT), one of the national providers commissioned by the DfE to deliver the ECF. - Monitoring and support throughout induction should be sufficient that there are no surprises when an ECT reaches a formal assessment point.
+- All qualified teachers who are employed in a relevant school in England must, by law, have completed an induction period satisfactorily, subject to specified exemptions (see Annex A). - Statutory induction is not a legal requirement to teach in FE or the independent sector, academies, free schools and BSOs, but may be served in these settings. - Early Career Framework (ECF) based training is expected to be embedded as a central aspect of induction; it is not an additional training programme. - An appropriate body has the main quality assurance role within the induction process.
+The appropriate body is responsible for checking that headteachers/principals have put in place an induction programme for the ECT and ensuring that this programme of support is clearly based on the ECF. - Monitoring and support throughout induction should be sufficient so that an ECT's progress against the Teachers' Standards is not unexpected when an ECT reaches a formal assessment point.